eerimoq/moblin/README.rst

 MOBS
 ====

-A free iOS app for IRL streaming.
+An iOS app for IRL streaming.
 Mainly targetting `Twitch`_, but can stream to any RTMP, RTMPS, SRT or SRTLA endpoint.

 Not yet in App Store, but on `TestFlight`_!